What is Competitive Advantage in Business

 Cost leadership is earned by being the lowest-cost producer in the industry.
 It is a condition when a company offers products or services at a lower price than competitors without giving up profitability.
 This involves optimizing production processes, sourcing materials at lower rates, and influencing economies of scale.
 Set technologies and incremental improvements are significant in this type of advantage.

-Walmart represents an effective cost leadership.
-Walmart streamlines logistics and negotiates lower prices from suppliers, hence, offering discounts to customers.
+Walmart represents the effective cost leadership.
+It streamlines logistics and negotiates lower prices from suppliers, hence, offering discounts to customers.

 Differentiation